The Impact of Employee Benefits—Are They Still Important for Retention?

 In the past, one way that employers have done this is through benefits.
 The question is, do employee benefits continue to have the same effect on retaining and enticing talent?

-At HCI America, we work as employee benefits specialists and have helped hundreds of local Houston businesses retain top talent through benefits packages.
+At Healthcare Consultants Inc., we work as employee benefits brokers and have helped hundreds of local Houston businesses retain top talent through benefits packages.
 And we can say, unequivocally, benefits are still important.

 Health insurance premiums are one of the most important coverage benefits employees look for.
 With the costs of healthcare skyrocketing, employees look at health benefits as a way to reduce costs.
 Let’s look a bit closer at employee benefits like health insurance and insurance coverage to see how they help retain employees.

 How Employee Benefits Effect Retention

 According to one survey, over 70% of employees indicate that the quality of your health benefits is important.
 Unfortunately, only 41% of employers offer health insurance as a part of their benefits packages.
 Health benefits are by far the most important perk offered by employers.
 Employees want to know they have a safety net when working for you.

 However, the type of health insurance benefits you offer still affects the quality of employees you can retain.
 After all, if you offer the bare minimum and your employer offers the whole package, chances are employees will gravitate towards them.
 But what other employee benefits are there that can contribute to employee retention?

 As employee benefits specialists, we are often asked, what are employee benefits?
 Sometimes called perks or fringe benefits, employee benefits are anything you offer employees that are beyond their expected salary.
 Some other examples of employee benefits include paid overtime, medical insurance, profit sharing, retirement benefits, paid vacation, and more.